L0gan012/Zelda_V2/README.md

                 the SpriteSingleAnimation or SpriteContinuousAnimation class.
 However, the link sprites all come from a single spriteSheet which requires Link sprites to be drawn with their own class utilizing source and destination rectangles.

+Scaling:  This needs to be adjusted so that we can work with dynamic screen sizes.